-- The moment of the day: most people experience a first decrease in alertness and increased sleepiness between 1 p.m. and 3 p.m. and a second between midnight an dawn.
+- The moment of the day: most people experience the first decrease in alertness and increased sleepiness between 1 p.m. and 3 p.m. and a second between midnight an dawn.

-- Consuming drugs, alcohol and medication before driving causes drowsiness.
+- Consuming drugs, alcohol or medication before driving causes drowsiness.

 Fatigue impairment: the signs